open-ephys/commutator-docs/_sources/coax-commutator/user-guide/automatic-control/headstage64-neuropixels1,0-instructions.rst.txt

 #.
 Download, configure, and run the following Bonsai workflow for automating commutation using orientation
    data from the headstage’s on-board IMU sensor:

-   .. raw:: html

-            {% with static_path = '../../../_static', name = 'onix-coaxheadstage-commutate' %}
-                {% include 'workflow.html' %}
-            {% endwith %}
+part1-end
+part2-start

-   -  Configure the **DeviceAddress** property of the **BNO055 9-Axis IMU & Commutator** node to reflect the address in which the BNO055 resides on this particular headstage device.
+   -  Configure the **DeviceAddress** property of the **BNO055 9-Axis IMU & Commutator** node to reflect the address in which the BNO055 resides on the headstage device.

       .. image:: ../../../_static/images/bno-address.png